 REQ9: Data provenance

 In some communities (e.g. HBP), an important issue is that of data reproducibility, i.e. information on how to regenerate data sets or when data is not stored at all, but only produced by certain services on demand.
-This requires the data management platform to store somewhere information, for instance at the metadata level, on workflows and input data necessary to generate certain data set.
+This requires the data management platform to store somewhere this information, for instance at the metadata level, on workflows and input data necessary to generate certain data set.
 These are unfortunately very specific to each community and their data and metadata standards.

 The State-of-the-Art technology for Open Data